open-quantum-safe/liboqs-go/README.md

 under `/usr/local/include` and `/usr/local/lib` on Linux/macOS).

-You may need to set the `LD_LIBRARY_PATH` (`DYLD_LIBRARY_PATH` on macOS) environment variable to point to the path to liboqs' library directory, e.g.
+You may need to set the `LD_LIBRARY_PATH` (`DYLD_LIBRARY_PATH` on macOS) environment variable to point to the path to liboqs library directory, e.g.

     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib